AadilOmar/Calc_III_Project-/README.md

 		Solve with QR-Householders:
 			run program with filename "QR.py" with 3 params: fileName parameter eg:("nameOfFile.dat"), "h", and "solve"
-		Solve with QR-Givens:
-			run program with filename "QR.py" with 3 params fileName parameter eg:("nameOfFile.dat"), "g", and "solve"

 PART 2: Convolution Codes:

 	To run encoding/decoding problem:
 		Run either jacobi.py or gauss_seidel.py with the argument n(length of stream).
 		This will run the encoding and the decoding of the stream and wil print output to output.txt